rstephenhill/rstephenhill.github.io/index.md

 This site is currently under construction.
 In the meantime, feel free to visit my <a href="https://virginia.academia.edu/RStephenHill" target="_blank">academia.edu</a> site or my <a href="https://wyomingcatholic.edu/person/stephen-hill/" target="_blank">faculty profile</a> at WCC, or to view my <a href="/R. Stephen Hill – CV 2021 07.pdf" target="_blank">CV.</a>

-For questions about Polis Institute summer programs in North America, email email stephen.hill12345 AT polisjerusalem12345 DOT org12345 (remove 12345 and replace AT and DOT with the appropriate symbols).
+For questions about Polis Institute summer programs in North America, email stephen.hill12345 AT polisjerusalem12345 DOT org12345 (remove 12345 and replace AT and DOT with the appropriate symbols).